惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Research co-authored by Wagner suggests the problem could extend well beyond office work into life-or-death scenarios.
 In experiments inspired by drone warfare, his team asked participants to categorize images as civilians or enemy combatants and to choose whether to fire a missile at each potential target.
 A robot then provided feedback on each classification—feedback that was, in fact, random—and though participants’ initial assessments were mostly accurate, they reversed their views in most cases where the bot disagreed.
 The scenario was a simulation, but participants were “shown imagery of innocent civilians (including children), a UAV [uncrewed aerial vehicle] firing a missile, and devastation wreaked by a drone strike,” according to the paper.
 They seemed to take the task seriously, says study co-author Colin Holbrook.

 “I think that’s the context in which those findings have to be interpreted,” says Holbrook, an associate professor of cognitive and information sciences at the University of California, Merced.
 “These people were really trying.
 These people thought that it mattered,” he adds.
-In the scenario, they understood that a wrong call meant “they would have killed a lot of innocent people.”
+And if the scenario had been real, “they would have killed a lot of innocent people.”

 Compared with earlier automation tools, today’s AI handles a wider variety of tasks, such as generating computer programs and drafting legal briefs.
 That means more material to check, but it also means users can defer the thinking entirely to AI—what researchers at the University of Pennsylvania’s Wharton School recently called “cognitive surrender.”
 In one of the team’s experiments, participants received item-by-item feedback on a series of tasks and cash rewards for correct answers.
 Both practices reduced deference to faulty AI, but neither eliminated it, says Steven D. Shaw, a postdoctoral researcher at Wharton, who ran the study with associate professor of marketing Gideon Nave, also at Wharton.